ytthuan/SwiftAzureOpenAI/README.md

 )
 ```

 The `input` parameter uses an array of `SAOAIMessage` objects, each containing structured content parts.
-This unified approach replaces the separate `messages` parameter from the legacy chat completions API.
+This unified approach replaces the separate `messages` parameter from legacy chat completions APIs.

 ### Decode a Responses API response